All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS with squashed 7-spheres

 This equation admits two different solutions and thus two branches.
 The first one is $\sin(\lambda)=0$.
 This condition simplifies a lot the equations and it is quite straightforward to show that only when $\lambda=\pi$ all the supersymmetry equations can be solved.
 However this solution again coincide with the well-known $\text{AdS}_4\times \text{S}^7$ background of M-theory and thus we prefer to move directly to the next more interesting branch.
 In this case, we will assume $\sin\lambda\neq 0$ and \eqref{eq:firstEqSpin(7)} fixes the seven-sphere warping to be $e^B=-\frac{1}{m}\sin\rho\,e^A$.
 Since by definition the warpings must be non-vanishing, also $\sin\rho$ is constrained to be non-vanishing.
 The component of \eqref{eq:MtheoryBPS4} proportional to $Y_1dY_1\wedge\star_7\Phi^0$ together with the components of \eqref{eq:MtheoryBPS5} proportional to $\text{vol}_{\text{S}^7}$ and $e^kdr\wedge \iota_{dY_1}\text{vol}_{\text{S}^7}$ completely fix the fluxes:

 where $A'\equiv \partial_rA$.
-In this way, all the remaining BPS conditions consists of algebraic and differential constraints on the warping $A$ and the angles $\rho,\lambda$, while the warping $k$ can be considered as a gauge redundancy to be conveniently fixed.
-Let us now consider the equation \eqref{eq:MtheoryBPS1}\footnote{This is a two-form equation proportional to $d(Y_1^2)\wedge dr$.} and the equation \eqref{eq:MtheoryBPS1} focusing in particular on the components proportional to $\omega^{(4)}_6$ and $\omega^{(4)}_8$.
+In this way, all the remaining BPS conditions consists of algebraic and differential constraints on the warping $A$ and the angles $\rho,\lambda$, while the warping $e^k$ is a gauge redundancy to be conveniently fixed.
+Let us now consider the equation \eqref{eq:MtheoryBPS1}\footnote{This is a two-form equation proportional to $d(Y_1^2)\wedge dr$.} and the equation \eqref{eq:MtheoryBPS3}, focusing in particular on the components proportional to $\omega^{(4)}_6$ and $\omega^{(4)}_8$.
 Such equations are differential constraints that allow us to get rid of all the derivatives of $A$ and the angles $\rho,\lambda$:

 Substituting all the derivatives using the previous conditions, all the other BSP equations boil down to a unique algebraic constraint:

 This can be solved without loss of generality as: